 Design Review: Generates a PDF of the default Design Review doc

-Once you have designed resources, paths and added data, you can now deploy those Paths as Endpoints for external users to send API requests.
-Prototypes can look and feel just like the end API since underneath these are real deployed APIs in the cloud.
+Once you have designed resources, paths and added data, you can now save those Paths as Versions.
+This "locks in" all aspects of the API for the user and for external users to continue to send API requests.

-To deploy the prototype, configure the name, base path and select the paths.
+To save a Version, configure the name, base path and select the paths.
 The base path is used for the deployed URL, typically, /api.
-Deployed prototypes are self contained deployments so multiple versions can deployed simultaneously as you iterate towards completion.
+Versions are self contained deployments so multiple versions can deployed simultaneously as you iterate towards completion.

-Four access keys are provided for users to connect to your Endpoint using the x-endpoint-key header - full access, read access, create/read only and me only access.
-Using the full access key provides full read and write access to all items, using the read access keys provides read access to all data, the create/read key provides create and read access, the me only access means you can read/write your data.
-Note, when using the me only access key, you must provide your personal api key, i.e. x-api-key in the header along with x-endpoint-key.
+Access keys are provided for users to connect to your Versions using the x-version-key header - full access, read access and create/read only.
+Using the full access key provides full read and write access to all items, using the read access keys provides read access to all data, the create/read key provides create and read access.

-Click share on the Endpoint so anyone can find your shared endpoints by searching on your user name on Shared User Endpoints
+Click shared on the Version so anyone can find your shared API by searching on your user name on Find API's.
+See Find API's at the top left on the page in the API Designer.